Helliaca/RTRad/README.md

 ### Extra Features

 RTRad comes with a number of additional features such as visiblity caching, sew-seams and voxel-raymarching.
-For a detailed account refer to the [thesis](https://www.todo.com/), but here's a rough overview:
+Here's a rough overview:

 - *Viscaching*: This option is available for lightmaps of 512x512 and below.
 When enabled, visibility information is cached, making the very first pass slower, but subsequent passes significantly faster.
 - *SewSeams*: When enabled, each radiosity pass will be followed up by a SewSeams pass, which fixes some of the leaking shadow on geometry edges.